dbbs-lab/bsb-core/docs/getting-started/guide_components.rst

 - the index of the cell within its ``PlacementSet``
 - the index of the morphology branch
-- the index of the morphology branch section.
+- the index of the morphology branch point.

 Because we are not using morphologies here the second and third indexes should be set to ``-1``: